Frequently asked questions

 The SECC is the charitable giving campaign for the state government and higher education workplace.

 Giving through the SECC is one of the easiest things to do.
-Each year, more than 55,000 state and higher education employees contribute through a payroll deduction or a cash/check gift.
-In 2011, through the generosity of state and higher education employees, more than $9.345 million was contributed to many charities and federations.
+Each year, thousands of state and higher education employees contribute through a payroll deduction or a cash/check gift.

 The best and easiest way to give is through Payroll Deduction.
 You can designate to charities of your choice through the SECC and have your gift deducted from your paycheck.
 This spreads your giving over a year and increases the impact you can make to those causes you choose to support.